coopsymbiotic/coopsymbiotic-ansible/playbooks/redmine/README.md

 I also had issues with gitlab-grack and the redcarpet version.. so I ended up commenting them out, since I don't use Gitlab.

 If you're having weird issues with gitolite, but the redmine_git_hosting "Config Test" is all green, make sure that the "Rugged" features include "ssh" (not just https and threads).
 If not, you probably forgot some dependancies (http://redmine-git-hosting.io/get_started/) and need to re-install the rugged gem.

+Upgrading redmine_git_hosting and your git repos do not seem to be associated to your projects?
+Don't forget: "bundle exec rake redmine_git_hosting:migration_tools:update_repositories_type RAILS_ENV=production"